Didas-git/Nekdis/README.md

 ### When to and not to use relations

-While relations provide an amazing api they are expensive on ram specially at scale, im not here to say "don't use it" but i do think you should only use them if you really need to do complex queries on your relations and/or apply constrains to them.
+While relations provide an amazing api they are expensive on ram specially at scale, im not here to say not to use them but to be aware of the drawbacks and requirements before doing so.

 References are yes way more limiting than relations as of now but you can still map a lot of relationships with them if you use them properly.